PostgREST/postgrest/api.rst

   POST /rpc/function_name HTTP/1.1

 Such functions can perform any operations allowed by PostgreSQL (read data, modify data, and even DDL operations).
-However procedures in PostgreSQL marked with :code:`stable` or :code:`immutable` `volatility <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_ can only read, not modify, the database and PostgREST executes them in a read-only transaction compatible for read-replicas.
-Stable and immutable functions can be called with the HTTP GET verb if desired.

 To supply arguments in an API call, include a JSON object in the request payload and each key/value of the object will become an argument.